rootstrap/blog/content/Experimenting with Airflow to process S3 files - Mikaela Pisani.md

 ![Airflow Architecture with Celery Executor](https://miro.medium.com/max/2000/1*avBjYUY6ZtfEyTkk7FI8JQ.png)

-So, the airflow scheduler uses the celery executor to schedule the tasks.
-The celery executor enqueues the tasks, and each of the workers takes the queued tasks to bee executed.
+So, the Airflow Scheduler uses the Celery Executor to schedule tasks.
+The Celery Executor enqueues the tasks, and each of the workers takes the queued tasks to be executed.

 All the componentes are deployed in a Kubernetes cluster.
 The database might be MySQL or Postgres.
 The message broker might be RabbitMQ or Redis.